An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Results and Discussions

 \subsubsection{Data construction}

 We separated each $1024\times 1024$ slice of the original XCAT phantom into water and bone images according to the table of linear attenuation coefficients for organs provided for the XCAT phantom.
 We manually grouped fat, muscle, water, and blood into the water density images, and rib bone and spine bone into bone density images.
 We then downsampled these material density images to size $512\times512$ by linear averaging to generate ground truths of the decomposed material images.
-Fig.~\ref{fig:true_img} shows ground truths of water and bone density images for a test slice.
-We chose 13 slices from the XCAT phantom that has 154 slices, among which $L=10$ slices were used for training, and remaining 3 slices were used for testing.
+We chose 13 slices from the XCAT phantom, among which $L=10$ slices were used for training the proposed BCD-Net-sCNNs, and remaining 3 slices were used for testing.
 Testing phantom images are sufficiently different from training phantom images; specifically, they are at a minimum $\approx 1.5$~cm away, i.e., 25 slices.
-For DCNN, we used $L=20$ slices of XCAT phantom that includes the 10 slices chosen for BCD-Nets training.
-In general, DCNNs need many training samples, so we used more image pairs to train DCNN compared to BCD-Nets.
+For dCNN, we used $L=20$ slices of XCAT phantom that includes the 10 slices chosen for training the proposed BCD-Net-sCNNs.
+In general, dCNNs need many training samples, so we used more image pairs to train dCNN compared to BCD-Net-sCNN-lc and BCD-Net-sCNN-hc.

-In addition, using clinical data, we evaluated the proposed methods and compared them to the methods in Section~\ref{subsec:MethCom}.
+In addition, using the clinical data, we evaluated the proposed methods and compared them to the methods in Section~\ref{subsec:MethCom}.
+The clinical data experiments decomposed a mixture into two constituent materials, water and bone, in each pixel.
 The patient head data was obtained by Siemens SOMATOM Definition flash CT scanner using dual-energy CT imaging protocols.
 The protocols of this head data acquisition are listed in Table~\ref{Tab:clinical}.
 For dual-energy data acquisition, the dual-energy source were set at 140~kVp and 80~kVp.
-Fig.~\ref{fig:atten_head} shows attenuation images of head data.
+Figure~\ref{fig:decom_head} shows attenuation images of head data.
 FBP method was used to reconstruct these attenuation images.